deepchecks/deepchecks/README.md

 data integrity, distribution mismatches, and more.

-## 🖼️ Computer Vision & 🔢 Tabular Support
+## 🔢 Tabular Support, 🖼️ Computer Vision & 🔤 NLP Support

 **This README refers to the Tabular version** of deepchecks.

-Check out the [Deepchecks for Computer Vision & Images subpackage](deepchecks/vision) for more details about deepchecks for CV, currently in *beta release*.
+- Check out the [Deepchecks for Computer Vision & Images subpackage](deepchecks/vision) for more details about deepchecks for CV, currently in *beta release*.
+- Check out the [Deepchecks for NLP subpackage](deepchecks/nlp) for more details about deepchecks for NLP, currently in *alpha release*.

 ## 💻 Installation